 When asked how she got her first big break into New York Fashion Week, she delightfully responds, “By asking the right person to meet for coffee”!
 While researching events in her home state of Ohio, she came across Britney Broker of BBG Couture who specializes in wedding and bridesmaids dresses.
 She reached out and the two quickly hit it off.
-Britney used her contacts to secure an opportunity for the two to be featured together during New York Fashion Week in 2012.
+Britney used her contacts to secure an opportunity for the two to be featured together during New York Fashion Week in 2012 and Pajak-Reynolds launched her own collection at Nolcha Fashion Week in 2013 and continues to showcase her work at leading fashion events.
 A true testament to the power of a cup of coffee.

 As an entrepreneur in the fashion industry, Pajak-Reynolds has had to have the courage to take the next step to reach her goals.
 “I refuse to believe in failure” she says emphatically, “I truly believe that when you give something your all… you can’t fail.
 Things may not work out the way you planned, but that’s not the failure.
 Not trying is the failure”.